Landrum Shettles: Career

-Dr. Shettles developed the Shettles Method of sex selection that helps prospective parents conceive a child of the desired gender.
+Shettles developed the Shettles Method of sex selection that helps prospective parents conceive a child of the desired gender.
 To achieve this end, it utilizes a number of factors that differentially favor one gender or the other, including timing of intercourse relative to ovulation time, position during sex and other factors.
 The 1971 book, How to Choose the Sex of Your Baby, co-authored with science writer David Rorvik has been in print for a continuous 50 years and has been translated into many different languages, with about 2 million copies of the book in various editions sold worldwide.

 Shettles became Chief of Obstetrics and Gynecology in the Gifford Memorial Hospital in Randolph, Vermont 1975 to 1981.
 Then he moved to Las Vegas where he was in the Starr Clinic in Las Vegas, Nevada 1981 and 1982 and then in the Oasis Clinic in Las Vegas in 1982 to 1985.
 Then Shettles was an Attending Staff at Columbia Sunrise Medical Center 1994 until 2000 when he retired and moved to Florida to live with his daughter, Lana B. Shettles-Callahan, BFA, where they both worked on Pictures Of Life's Beginnings Until Birth - Pictorial Atlas (not yet in print).
 Shettles daughter, Lana B. Shettles-Callahan, BFA, compiled Shettles written material and photos to build a website for his book with David M. Rorvik, How to Choose The Sex Of Your Baby: fully revised and updated, which describes the Shettles method.
 Shettles died on February 6, 2003, in St. Petersburg, Florida.

-A detailed career summary can be found on the Landrumshettles.com website as Shettles wrote for his listing in Who's Who in America, 1998.